The Best Types of Life Insurance in Canada

 Types of life insurance in Canada

-There are several types of life insurance policies.
-Each is designed with an individual’s needs and budgets in mind.
-Some types of life insurance coverage provide temporary protection while you’re paying off a mortgage or raising kids.
+Some types of life insurance policies provide temporary protection while you’re paying off a mortgage or raising kids.
 Others offer lifetime coverage that can support estate planning and build cash value over time.

 "There’s an elephant in the room when it comes to life insurance.
-Many Canadians seem to believe they need permanent life insurance, but the reality is that permanent life insurance is a very specialized product that only meets the needs of a very small percentage of the population…" — Andrew Ostro, Co-Founder & CEO of PolicyMe
+Many Canadians seem to believe they need permanent life insurance, but the reality is that permanent life insurance is a very specialized product that only meets the needs of a very small percentage of the population…" —Andrew Ostro, Co-Founder & CEO of PolicyMe

 The most common types of life insurance in Canada are: